feng-zhang0712/mole/2025/english/support-worker-interview.md

 - **Documentation**: Record details in care notes, like “Client needed assistance with shower but ate independently,” and report changes to the team.

 During my 120-hour placement, I assisted a client with limited mobility to shower using a chair, ensured their favorite clothes were ready for dressing, and used gestures to communicate meal choices, keeping them comfortable and safe.

-### Infection control procedures

-Infection control procedures are steps to stop the spread of germs, like viruses or bacteria, to keep clients, staff, and others safe in aged care settings.

-- **Hand Hygiene**: Wash hands with soap and water for at least 20 seconds before and after client contact, handling food, or toileting.
-Use alcohol-based hand sanitizer if soap isn’t available.
-- **Personal Protective Equipment (PPE)**: Wear gloves, masks, or gowns as required, especially for tasks like toileting or wound care.
-Dispose of PPE properly after use.
-- **Cleaning and Disinfection**: Clean high-touch surfaces like bedrails, doorknobs, or mobility aids with disinfectant daily or after use.
-Use single-use cloths or color-coded systems to avoid cross-contamination.
-- **Equipment Hygiene**: Sterilize or disinfect reusable equipment, like hoists or utensils, according to workplace protocols.
-Store equipment in clean, dry areas.
-- **Waste Management**: Dispose of soiled items, like continence pads, in sealed biohazard bags and follow workplace waste disposal guidelines.
-- **Client Hygiene Support**: Assist clients with personal hygiene, like bathing or oral care, using clean supplies and following their care plan to reduce infection risks.
-- **Food Safety**: Prepare and store food safely, ensuring proper temperatures and hygiene.
-Use my cooking skills to make safe, culturally appropriate meals, like for Chinese clients.
-- **Monitor and Report**: Observe clients for signs of infection, like fever or redness, and report immediately to my supervisor.
-Document incidents in care notes.
-- **Follow Protocols**: Adhere to Australia’s Aged Care Quality Standards and workplace infection control policies, including isolation procedures if a client has an infectious condition.
-- **Personal Health**: Stay healthy, avoid working when sick, and keep vaccinations up to date to protect clients.

 ### What is Duty of Care?